COMPASS-DOE/data-workflows/synoptic/docs/making-a-new-release.md

 information should be updated, and if so, update the various site files in `./synoptic/metadata/L1_metadata`.

 7. Commit all your changes.
+Now set the `ROOT` variable in `driver.R` (if that's what you're using) to "./data" instead of "./data_TEST".
+This change does NOT get committed, however, because you want GitHub Actions to continue to use the _test_ data.

 8. From the `./synoptic` folder, run `reset("data/")` (this function should be sourced from `helpers.R`).
 This will clean out any previous